swaggyerror/Instant-Discord-Roblox-Link-Joiner/README.md

    * pnpm install
    * pnpm build
    * pnpm inject
    This will Close your discord.
 Re Open discord and go to your plugins settings and search Instant Roblox Join and enable it.
-Thats all!
+Thats all.